jayapaul-p/AzureAutomation/OMS-SNOW-Integration/README.md

 ```
 <p align="center">(OR)</p>

-Refer the [documetation](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook)to create and         import a runbook.
+Refer the [documetation](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook) to create and         import a runbook.

 ## 3. Publish Runbook
 Once after the runbook is imported and tested,follow the [steps](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook#test-the-runbook) to publish the runbook.